 The BLS states that employers make seek candidates who have at least 1-2 years of relevant work experience, especially if the applicant does not hold a degree specifically in hospitality.
 Most event planners begin by working as assistants for established professionals.
 This affords them an insider's perspective on the field, an opportunity to develop on-the-job skills and a chance to create a portfolio of their work.
 Portfolios are presented to potential clients and should include event photos, letters of recommendation, event publications, announcements and other forms of related materials.

 To become an effective event planner, one must socialize as much as possible to maximize the chances of meeting potential clients.
 Event planners should hand out business cards at every opportunity and maintain good relationships with vendors, business owners, venue managers and other professionals.

 After gaining experience, many event planners consider establishing their own event planning businesses.
-Aspiring entrepreneurs should consider the type of event planning - social or corporate - they would like to specialize in and market themselves through websites, business cards and other advertising channels accordingly.
+Aspiring entrepreneurs should consider whether they would like to specialize in social or corporate event planning and market themselves through websites, business cards, and other advertising channels accordingly.

 Hopeful event planners should earn a bachelor's degree in communications, hospitality management, public relations, marketing or a related field before gaining experience in the field, networking, obtaining voluntary certification and possibly opening their own event planning business.